 Of course, you always need to be discerning about your spa/massage establishment, especially if it’s not part of your hotel.
-You want to make sure you don’t end up somewhere sketchy (like below)!
-Luckily, your hotel staff, guidebooks and travel websites can provide you with trusted spa recommendations!
+You want to make sure you don’t end up somewhere sketchy!
+Luckily, your hotel staff, guidebooks and travel websites can provide you with trusted spa recommendations.

-The vast majority of spas you will encounter overseas are legitimate spas providing quality, professional massages.
-However, there may be a few places, especially in some Asian countries (like Thailand), where “happy ending” massages (with sexual encounters) can take place.
-I don’t need to go into detail here, but you can check out this excellent article from TripSavvy to learn more on the subject of happy ending massages.
-It includes what to look for in avoiding such seedy places (which luckily are pretty obvious!)
+The majority of spas you will encounter overseas are legitimate spas providing quality, professional massages.
+However, there will be some places, especially in Asian countries (like Thailand), where “happy ending” massages (with sexual encounters) can take place.
+I won’t go into detail here, but you can google to learn more on the subject.

 Finally, you might want to have a look at two other posts I’ve written about unique spa & outdoor bathing experiences – this time in Iceland & Turkey: